-- Satin and Eggshell: Popular for walls because they have a very slight shine and are fairly easy to clean.
+- Satin and eggshell: Satin and eggshell are popular for walls because they have a very slight shine and are fairly easy to clean.
+They offer a softer look than semi-gloss and gloss paint.

 Determine the Right Amount of Paint

 Add the width of all the walls in the room together and multiply the number by the height of one wall (from floor to ceiling).
 Take the total and subtract the total area of all the doors, windows, archways, etc. This will get you the exact area of wall space you'll need to paint.
 A general rule of thumb is that a flat surface usually requires one gallon for every 400 square feet.
-Take into account how many coats you think you'll need to do.
+However, you should plan on two coats (at least), so double the amount of paint needed for one coat.

 Prepare to Paint

 Proper preparation is one of the most important painting tips and is key to getting a professional-looking paint job.

-- Move anything out of the room that might get in the way and remove all necessary hardware and fixtures.
+- Move anything out of the room that might get in the way, and remove all hardware and fixtures that won't be painted.

-- Wipe down the walls with a solution of water and a little bit of dish soap.
+- Wipe down the walls with a solution of water and a little bit of dish soap or with trisodium phospate (TSP) or a TSP alternative.
 This will remove dirt, dust, and grease.
+TSP and similar solutions also etch the surface slightly to help the new paint stick.

 - Make sure you have all the brushes, rollers, and paint trays you will need before starting.
-Having to take a break in the middle of painting to run to the hardware store will be frustrating and slow you down.
+You don't want to have to take a break in the middle of painting to run to the hardware store for supplies.

 Tape off Areas to Be Painted

-It's time-consuming but it's worth it.
-Use painter's tape to tape off the trim, ceilings, windows, doors, and any other necessary areas.
-It will ensure you get a nice straight line and you don't cross over onto an area you don't want to be painted.
+Taping off is time-consuming, but it's worth it.
+Use painter's tape to tape off the trim, ceilings, windows, doors, and anything else that should be protected from paint.
+It will ensure you get nice, straight lines and you don't cross over onto an area you don't want to be painted.

 Paint From the Top Down